tels7ar/resume/README.md

 text markup language.
 Write your resume as a specially formatted text file and produce PDF and HTML versions easily.

-This started with a tex header file and build script.
+This started with a TeX header file and build script.
 I've modified it to use a Makefile and a XeTeX template.

 I switched to XeTeX so I could specify better fonts than the defaults